Lucas0316/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 5 creates an empty file script 6 adds execute permission to hello script 7 adds execution permission to the owner, the group owner and the other users script 8 ues numeric for permissions adding
+script 5 creates an empty file script 6 adds execute permission to hello script 7 adds execution permission to the owner, the group owner and the other users script 8 uses numeric for permissions adding script 9 uses number values for assigning permissions